Acknowledgment And Acceptance Of Disclaimer And Terms And Conditions

 15.1 The Customer accepts that all rights, immunities and limitations of liability accruing to the Carrier under these Terms and Conditions continue to have full force and effect, not withstanding any breach of contract or any condition by the Carrier.

-15.2 Notwithstanding anything in these Terms and Conditions, the Carrier continues to be subject to any implied warranty provided by the Trade Practices Act 1974 (as amended) or any other Commonwealth or State legislation if and to the extent that the relevant Act applies to the contract and prevents any exclusion, restriction or modification of any such warranty.
+15.2 Notwithstanding anything in these Terms and Conditions, the Carrier continues to be subject to any implied warranty provided by the Competition and Consumer Act 2010 (Cth) (as amended) or any other Commonwealth or State legislation if and to the extent that the relevant Act applies to the contract and prevents any exclusion, restriction or modification of any such warranty.

 15.3 The Carrier is not bound by any agreement which purports to vary these Terms and Conditions unless the agreement is in writing and signed by or on behalf of the Carrier by its duly authorised officer.